 My only ongoing note on this is that several Complete Perfection groups (such as in Shuozhou and Guangling) may have preserved the element of fast tutti a cappella recitation of the jing scriptures better than in some Orthodox Unity traditions like those of Yanggao.
 But that doesn’t bear on the false stylistic dichotomy.
 Like Life, It’s Complicated… We always need to expand our database and use our critical faculties.

-Sun and Zhang 2010 (on “Daoist music” in Shanxi) mainly discusses household groups; the only temple group described is that of the Complete Perfection temple of Northern Wudangshan in west Shanxi.
+Sun Xiuhua and Zhang Lei, Shanxi daojiao yinyue (2010) (on “Daoist music” in Shanxi) mainly discusses household groups; the only temple group described is that of the Complete Perfection temple of Northern Wudangshan in west Shanxi.